Disclaimer: I do not own any of the Sonic characters mentioned

 She practiced it so many times that she basically had the whole speech memorized.
 It should be a piece of cake!

-She specifically wore elegant sandals for the fear that she would trip in high heels and fall like many girls she had already seen and heard about. \
+She specifically wore sandals for the fear that she would trip in high heels and fall like many girls she had already seen and heard about.

-Nevertheless, she gave a poster smile to the audience below as she took her place at the podium and adjusted the microphone to her height.
+Nevertheless, she showed her audience a poster smile as she took her place at the podium and adjusted the microphone to her height.

 When she looked into the crowd, she felt such a swell of emotions that she was sure that she would have a heart attack.